Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: METHODOLOGY

 The LVLM prompter is the only trainable component of the framework and serves as the reasoning module.
 Upon receiving the input pair $(I,Q)$, together with an instruction template that guides its reasoning process (see Fig.~\ref{fig:prompt_template}), the prompter performs two tasks.

 First, it generates a Chain-of-Thought (CoT) enclosed in \verb|<think>| and \verb|</think>| tags, verbalizing its interpretation of the query in the context of the RS scene (e.g., ``The facility being referred to is likely an oil or chemical storage tank, which is typically monitored for leaks...'').
 This step enhances reasoning robustness and provides interpretability.
+Crucially, this step translates abstract query constraints into concrete visual definitions (e.g., shape, category) and explicit spatial logic.
+Since the model is autoregressive, these generated reasoning tokens serve as an explicit semantic anchor that materially conditions the subsequent prompting stage, thereby narrowing the visual search space and steering the geometric output away from semantic ambiguity.

 Second, conditioned on this reasoning, the prompter produces structured geometric prompts for SAM2, denoted as \verb|P| in JSON format within \verb|<answer>| tags.
 Each such prompt specifies one bounding box and two positive points for a target instance, while an empty list \verb|[]| is returned when no target is present to preserve JSON validity.
 For subsequent formulation, we denote this prompt set abstractly as $P$, from which coordinate sets are derived and passed to the segmenter for execution.